-Setting input file
+Setting input

 Here we provide an explanation of the various input parameters that can be edited for a typical STREAmS run.